kent-map/kent/19c/19c-vaughan-stannard.md

 #

 Henrietta Vaughan Stannard [Pseud.
 John Strange Winter] Henrietta Eliza Vaughan Stannard (née Palmer; 1856–1911) John Strange Winter [pseud.], was a popular British novelist who wrote tales of military life.
 During a career spanning thirty years, she wrote approximately 112 books and contributed 42 short stories to the Family Herald under the pseudonym of 'Violet Whyte'.
 Like Edith Katherine Spicer Jay,  Stannard used a male pseudonym, as her publisher, Chatto and Windus, believed that if Cavalry Life, her collection of stories published in 1881 was known to be the work of a woman, it would “prejudice its success”.
-Her cover was eventually blown, when she was invited to a Greenwich fish dinner by the editor of the Cornhill Magazine, but declined on the grounds that as ““J.S.Winter” was of the sex requiring chaperones, she must decline the invitation.”
+Her cover was eventually blown, when she was invited to a Greenwich fish dinner by the editor of the _Cornhill Magazine_, but declined on the grounds that as ““J.S.Winter” was of the sex requiring chaperones, she must decline the invitation.”
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/23/John_Strange_Winter_0001.jpg" attribution="Barrauds Ltd., London, (1892-1904) Reference:Michael Pritchard (1994) A Directory of London Photographers 1841-1908, Public domain, via Wikimedia Commons">
 <param data-map primary center="Q865021" zoom="10">